anthonyalfimov/Lightpad-Block-Sandbox/README.md

 1. Clone or download (*Clone or download -> Download ZIP*) the repository to your computer.

+2. Make sure you have [ROLI Dashboard](https://roli.com/products/software/blocks-dashboard) installed.

-2. Copy the scripts you are interested in into `Documents/ROLI/LittleFoot/` (both Win and MacOS).
+3. Copy the scripts you are interested in into `Documents/ROLI/LittleFoot/` (both Win and MacOS).

-3. Launch ROLI Dashboard and select the app to load it into your Lightpad Block and tweak its parameters ("Edit" button).
+4. Launch ROLI Dashboard and select the app to load it into your Lightpad Block and tweak its parameters ("Edit" button).

 ---